stackforge/python-libraclient/doc/command.rst

    The Galera option adds support for deadlock avoidance in Galera clusters, see `Serveral Nine's Blog <http://www.severalnines.com/blog/avoiding-deadlocks-galera-set-haproxy-single-node-writes-and-multi-node-reads>`_ on this.

-.. option:: --node <ip:port>
+.. option:: --node <ip:port:option=value:...>

-   The IP and port for a load balancer node (can be used multiple times to add multiple nodes)
+   The IP and port for a load balancer node (can be used multiple times to add multiple nodes).
+   Additional node options may be specified after the ip:port portion in a option=value format.

 .. option:: --vip <vip>